carbon-language/carbon-lang/llvm/lib/Target/WebAssembly/README.txt

 //===---------------------------------------------------------------------===//

-set_local and store instructions have a return value.
+set_local instructions have a return value.
 We should (a) model this, and (b) write optimizations which take advantage of it.
 Keep in mind that many set_local instructions are implicit!